Bucketheadland

-Bucketheadland is the debut studio album by American guitarist and songwriter Buckethead.
+Bucketheadland (stylized as バケットヘッドランド) is the debut studio album by American guitarist and songwriter Buckethead.
 It was released on John Zornʼs Japanese record label, Avant, in 1992.
 It features several samples of the 1960s Japanese television series, Giant Robot, amongst guitar riffs and several fast, technical solos.
-The concept of the album is a tour around the construction of Bucketheadʼs fictional amusement park, “Bucketheadland”.
+The concept of the album is a tour around the construction of Bucketheadʼs fictional "abusement" park, “Bucketheadland”.
 Because of this, the album is divided into sections that relate to distinct areas of the park.
 A sequel was released in 2003, simply titled Bucketheadland 2.

 Guitar World credited the album as "ushering in [a] new era of virtuosity" in electric guitar playing while ranking its release the 45th greatest moment in electric guitar history.